burhanwani/remote_car/README.md

 the startup_ccs.c file which is the interrupt vector table necessary to use the appropriate interrupt number.
 I have used UART module 2 on the launchpad which is interrupt no. 33 to receive the bluetooth data from HC-05 bluetooth module which is used in receive mode.
+Pushing the buttons on the mobile app sends corresponding characters to the bluetooth module which are then checked to do the corresponding action.